-A default install SGI Accelerate is recommended.
+A default install of the SGI Optimize and SGI Accelerate is recommended.
 This provides a number of software components required by MPT.
 The SGI Performance Suite RPMs required by MPT include the following:

 - sgi-arraysvcs or sgi-sarraysvcs

 - sgi-procset

 - libbitmask

 - libcpuset

 - cpuset-utils

 - sgi-release

 - xpmem